cerse/2018-11-21-ECA/README.md

 ## Purpose

-Our primary goal is to invite anyone active or interested in the area of Research Software or Technology to bootstrap and participate in a local community of practice.
+Our primary goal is to invite anyone active or interested in the area of research software to bootstrap and participate in a local community of practice.

 ## Venue, Date, Time